trueseason/aspnetcore-utilities-aws/README.md

 # AspNetCore.Utilities.Aws

-This repository is a collection of some common useful helper functionsand extensions for AWS Service with ASP.NET Core.
+This repository is a collection of some useful helper functions and extensions for AWS Service .NET Core.

 **ASP.NET Core** versions supported: 3.1, 3.0 and 2.2